Bride kidnapping: Background and rationale

 Though the motivations behind bride kidnapping vary by region, the cultures with traditions of marriage by abduction are generally patriarchal with a strong social stigma on sex or pregnancy outside marriage and illegitimate births.

 In some modern cases, the couple colluded to elope under the guise of a bride kidnapping, presenting their parents with a fait accompli.
 In most cases, however, the men who resort to capturing a wife are often of lower social status, because of poverty, disease, poor character or criminality.
 They are sometimes deterred from legitimately seeking a wife because of the payment the woman's family expects, the bride price (not to be confused with a dowry, paid by the woman's family).

 In agricultural and patriarchal societies, where bride kidnapping is most common, children work for their families.
 A woman leaves her birth family, geographically and economically, when she marries, becoming instead a member of the groom's family.
 (See patrilocality for an anthropological explanation.)
 Due to this loss of labour, the women's families do not want their daughters to marry young, and demand economic compensation (the aforementioned bride price) when they do leave them.
 This conflicts with the interests of men, who want to marry early, as marriage means an increase in social status, and the interests of the groom's family, who will gain another pair of hands for the family farm, business or home.
 Depending on the legal system under which she lives, the consent of the woman may not be a factor in judging the validity of the marriage.

 In addition to the issue of forced marriage, bride kidnapping may have other negative effects on young women and their society.
 For example, fear of kidnap is cited as a reason for the lower participation of girls in the education system.

 The mechanism of marriage by abduction varies by location.
 This article surveys the phenomenon by region, drawing on common cultural factors for patterns, but noting country-level distinctions.

 Africa

 Egypt

 There have been cases of Coptic Christian women and girls abducted, forced to convert to Islam and then married to Muslim men.
-The practice has increased with the rise of Salafist networks under president Abdel Fattah Saeed Hussein Khalil el-Sisi, who pay as much as $3000 for every Coptic Christian woman kidnapped, raped and married to a Muslim man.